helloitsjoe/react-hooks-compose/README.md

 export default Wrapper;
 ```

-This works fine, but you end up with an extra component just to connect the hook to the Presenter...
+This works fine, but you end up with an extra component just to connect the hook to the Presenter.
-there must be a better way!
+If you want to test the presenter in isolation, you have to export it separately. there must be a
+better way!

 ## Basic Usage